Learning Outcomes

 This article has covered the following key knowledge points:

-• The assignment of a lease must be by deed and may require landlord consent.
+- An assignment of a lease must be by deed and may require landlord consent; proceeding without consent risks forfeiture and damages.

-• The deed of assignment must include appropriate covenants for title (full or limited).
+- The deed of assignment should include appropriate covenants for title (full or limited) and, for leasehold property, a modification excluding warranties about the property’s physical condition.

-• For old leases, the assignor remains liable for all tenant covenants after assignment; for new leases, the assignor is generally released unless an AGA is given.
+- Under old leases, the assignor remains liable for tenant covenants after assignment; under new leases, the assignor is generally released unless an AGA is given.

 Key Terms and Concepts